vsoftco/spell/README.md

     python3 spell.py --text="Hello"

-The following spells a text file via UNIX-like piping using the default NATO phonetic dictionary
+To spell directly from the console using the default NATO phonetic dictionary, use

+    python3 spell.py

+then start typing.
+You can even combine `spell` via UNIX-like piping

     cat some_file.txt | python3 spell.py

+to spell whole files.

 ### Creating custom dictionaries